 Please note that times, topics and presenters are subject to change.
 We will do our best to keep registrants updated with any changes.

-A View from the Regulators: Regulatory & Enforcement Priorities of the Biden Administration.
+Updates from the Regulators: SEC & DOJ Enforcement Priorities

 - Review major white-collar crime cases and settlements

-- Discuss current enforcement priorities, and expected new priorities related to changes in SEC and DOJ leadership
+- Discuss current enforcement priorities and progress on new priorities in the Biden Administration

 - Review recent pronouncements from DOJ and SEC on enforcement priorities